 - We know you are in a hurry and we know it’s cold.
-But do NOT pull the lights to remove them from their clips!
+But do NOT pull the lighting strands to remove them from their clips!
 This can damage the shingles, eaves, or gutters you’ve attached the lights to and can lead to costly repairs.

-By following safety procedures and playing it safe, you lesson your risk of damage to yourself and your home.
-It may take longer than you wanted or planned, but in the end you have a damage free roof and no broken limbs!
+By following safety procedures and playing it safe, you lessen your risk of damage to yourself and your home.
+It may take longer than you wanted or planned, but in the end, you have a damage-free roof and no broken limbs!

 If you are in need of roofing, windows, siding or gutter work, please contact us today and set up an appointment.
 McKinnis is safely serving the Blair, Omaha, and Lincoln areas, and we would be happy to help you with your next home exterior project!